Homemade Dish Soap – Natural

 We’ve loved this natural DIY dish soap recipe in our house.
 Getting used to the consistency takes a little adjustment, and you don’t have to use very much for great results.

-I promise you, this recipe works great, and your dishes will be remarkably clean.
+I promise you, this recipe works great, and your dirty dishes will become remarkably clean.

 Tips: